Low-code Application Development Can Drive Higher Apache Spark Adoption in the Enterprise

 However, despite its growing popularity, Spark is still evolving.
 Along with a steep learning curve, developers need time to develop, integrate, and test code on Spark to solve the underlying complexities.

-Moreover, building functionally rich Spark applications requires integration with various big data technologies such as a wide array of data sources and data targets (like multiple, disparate live data sources such as Kafka, HDFS, Hive, RabbitMQ, Amazon S3 and more), data processors, advanced analytics, and machine learning tools.
+Moreover, building functionally rich Spark applications requires integration with a wide array of data sources and data targets (like multiple, disparate live data sources such as Kafka, HDFS, Hive, RabbitMQ, Amazon S3 and more), data processors, advanced analytics, and machine learning tools.

-Hence, it might be difficult for developers and enterprise IT teams to keep up with the evolving big data landscape and the complexities of using Spark.
+Hence, it might be difficult for developers and enterprise IT teams to keep up with the evolving analytics landscape and the complexities of using Spark.

 Low-code development abstracts Apache Spark complexities